Anne-Marie Slaughter

-Anne-Marie Slaughter (born September 27, 1958) is an American international lawyer, foreign policy analyst, political scientist and public commentator.
-From 2002 to 2009, she was the dean of Princeton University's School of Public and International Affairs and the Bert G. Kerstetter '66 university professor of politics and international affairs.
-Slaughter was the first woman to serve as the director of policy planning for the U.S. State Department from January 2009 until February 2011 under U.S. secretary of state Hillary Clinton.
-She is a former president of the American Society of International Law and the current president and CEO of New America (formerly the New America Foundation).
+Anne-Marie Slaughter (born September 27, 1958) is an American lawyer and political scientist, and author.
+She is the current president and CEO of New America (formerly the New America Foundation).

+Previously, Slaughter served as the dean of Princeton School of Public and International Affairs from 2002 to 2009.
+From 2009 to 2011, she was the director of policy planning for the U.S. State Department under U.S. secretary of state Hillary Clinton, the first woman to hold the position.
+Later, She also served as a president of the American Society of International Law.

 Slaughter has received several awards for her work including: the Woodrow Wilson School R.W. van de Velde Award, 1979; the Thomas Jefferson Medal in Law, University of Virginia and Thomas Jefferson Foundation, 2007; Distinguished Service Medal, U.S. Secretary of state 2011; Louis B. Sohn Award for Public International Law, American Bar association, 2012.

-As author and editor Slaughter has worked on eight books, including A New World Order (2004); The Idea That Is America: Keeping Faith with Our Values in a Dangerous World (2007); Unfinished Business: Women, Men, Work, Family (2015); The Chessboard and the Web: Strategies of Connection in a Dangerous World (2017), as well as many scholarly articles.
-She revived a national debate over gender equality in the twenty-first century in an article in The Atlantic titled "Why Women Still Can't Have it All."
-Slaughter is on the Global Advisory Board of Oxford University's journal Global Summitry: Politics, Economics, and Law in International Governance.
+She is also on the global advisory board of Oxford University's journal Global Summitry: Politics, Economics, and Law in International Governance.

-Early life, family and honors
+Early life and education

-Slaughter was born and raised in Charlottesville, Virginia, the daughter of a Belgian mother, Anne Marie Denise Limbosch, and an American father, Edward Ratliff Slaughter Jr., a lawyer.
+Slaughter was born in Charlottesville, Virginia to a Belgian mother, Anne Marie Denise Limbosch, and an American father, Edward Ratliff Slaughter Jr., a lawyer.
 Her paternal grandfather was Edward Slaughter, a football player, athletic coach, and professor of physical education.
-She is married to Princeton politics professor Andrew Moravcsik, with whom she has two children: Alex and Michael Moravcsik.

-Slaughter is a 1976 graduate of St. Anne's-Belfield School in Charlottesville, Virginia.
-She graduated magna cum laude with an A.B. from the Princeton School of Public and International Affairs at Princeton University in 1980, where she also received a certificate in European cultural studies.
-Mentored by Richard H. Ullman, she won the Daniel M. Sachs Memorial Scholarship, which provides for two years of study at Worcester College, Oxford.
-After receiving her M.Phil. in international affairs from Oxford in 1982, she studied at Harvard Law School and graduated cum laude with a J.D. in 1985.
-She continued at Harvard as a researcher for her academic mentor, international lawyer Abram Chayes.
-In 1992, she received her D.Phil. in international relations from Oxford.
+She graduated from St. Anne's-Belfield School in 1976.